Artistic Director & Tutor Chris Baldock

 With the move to Canberra, Chris has quickly been sought after for his theatrical experience and talents.
 With this, he has realised there is a demand and passion here for his style of teachings and directing.
 And so Mockingbird has been reborn in our nation's capital, brighter and stronger than ever.
 Chris' belief that there is so much talent and potential in Canberra bodes well for the company's future as he seeks to create many opportunities for Canberra's acting community as well as to entertain local audiences with the quality theatre they deserve.

 Chris received critical praise for his productions of the tour of Black Diva Power: Nina Simone & Billy Holiday starring Ruth Rogers-Wright, Love!
 Valour!
 Compassion! for the Midsumma Festival, The Dining Room at the Victorian Artists Society, Burning for Mad As Us and starring two-time Logie winner Libby Tanner, the Australian premiere of Shining City for Hoy Polloy and the world premiere of Foreign Bodies for Sly Rat.
 Other acclaimed and award-winning productions include The Grapes of Wrath, Cloudstreet, One Man Two Guvnors, Twelve Angry Men, One Flew Over The Cuckoo’s Nest, The Nance (Australian premiere), 33 Variations (Australian premiere), Compleat Female Stage Beauty, Old Wicked Songs, Kindertransport, The Drawer Boy, Three Days of Rain, The Rise and Fall of Little Voice, Master Class, Terra Nova, The Shoe-Horn Sonata, Dealer’s Choice, Amadeus, Blood Brothers, Of Mice and Men, Shirley Valentine, Under Milk Wood and The Heidi Chronicles.
-He has also directed many musicals and concerts including Chicago starring Logie winner Lisa Chappell, the NZ revival of Hair, A Funny Thing Happened On The Way To The Forum, Mame and the hugely successful Victorian premiere of A Slice Of Saturday Night.
+He has also directed many musicals and concerts including Chicago starring Logie winner Lisa Chappell, the NZ revival of Hair, A Funny Thing Happened On The Way To The Forum, Mame and the highly acclaimed Victorian premiere of A Slice Of Saturday Night.

 As an actor, his roles has been as varied as Oscar Wilde in both The Judas Kiss and Gross Indecency: The Three Trials of Oscar Wilde, Roo in Summer of the Seventeenth Doll, Gene in Side Man, Col. Jessup in A Few Good Men, The Actor in The Woman in Black, Henry in Cosi, George IV in The Madness of George III, The Bullfrog in Honk!, Tom in Farragut North, Herod in Jesus Christ Superstar, Ian in The Other Place, Michel in God of Carnage, Mathew in Scenes From A Separation, The Duke in Big River, Snoopy in both You’re A Good Man, Charlie Brown and Snoopy!
 The Musical, Arkady in A Month In The Country, Peck in How I Learned To Drive, Moonface Martin in Anything Goes, Lennie in Of Mice and Men and The Dentist (and others) in the NZ premiere of Little Shop of Horrors.
+His voice can be heard as part of the permanent In Their Own Words exhibition at the National Portrait Gallery.